An easy and healthy spin on Chicken Tikka Masala that’s dairy-free and fits a Candida Diet.

 - 1/2 teaspoon ground cloves

 - 1/2 teaspoon ground nutmeg

 Mix everything together and store in a glass jar with an airtight lid.

 Easy chicken tikka masala fits the following diets:

 Personally, I love this dish served with brown rice, as shown above.
-But if you’re sticking close to a Paleo diet, you might like this served with our Paleo Dinner Rolls or with a cauliflower “rice.”
+But if you’re sticking close to a Paleo diet, it’s still delicious as is or served with a cauliflower “rice.”
 And for fun, here’s a picture of my 13 month old daughter chowing down on her own bowl of Chicken Tikka Masala.
 She even wanted to use a big girl spoon!
-I hope you enjoy this recipe, that the whole family can enjoy!
+I hope you enjoy this recipe that the whole family can enjoy!

-Easy chicken tikka masala that fits a Candida Diet
+Easy chicken tikka masala for a Candida Diet

 Easy and Healthy Chicken Tikka Masala